The Gulf Stream, which flows between Bermuda and the North American continent, keeps the climate temperate - not too hot, not too cold.

 Casual sportswear is perfect for just about every other occasion except dinner, for which some restaurants require men to wear a jacket and tie.

 Credit cards are widely accepted throughout Bermuda.
 Bank machines can be found everywhere and debit cards are widely used.
 If you are using a foreign card at a bank machine, your money will be disbursed in Bermudian funds.
+There is an ATM in the Lower Lobby of the hotel.

 The currency unit in Bermuda is the Bermudian dollar.
 US$1.00 = BD$1.00.